Good dog guide

 Any bin will do and if there’s no bin, please take it home.
 Dog mess carries pathogens dangerous to humans, livestock and your dog.
 If left on the ground, it will enrich the soil leading to the loss of unique heathland flora.

-…don’t allow their dog to chase wildlife or livestock
+…prevent their dog from chasing wildlife or livestock

 Do train your dog to have good recall, or keep it on a lead or long-line.
 Train it to be disinterested in wildlife and grazing animals.
 In the unlikely event that you’re chased by cattle, let your dog off the lead so you can both get away.
 Always follow the Countryside Code.